Vaginismus Coping Strategies That Finally Work

 • Additionally, practice 10 repetitions morning and night to relax the pelvic floor and restore inner vaginal health*

-This subtle movement:
+This subtle movement works by:

-• Hold each contraction for 5 seconds, then relax fully before the next one
+• Hold each contraction for 5 seconds, then relax fully before the next

 4. Harness Your Focus - Because Your Mind Can Only Attend to One Thing